Nonye2K3/chia/Raspberry-Pi.md

 This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
 Please update this if that changes.

 As noted above the Raspberry Pi is not cut out to be a Timelord or a plotter.
-It makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and transferred to it.
+It makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.